kaveh2k/dotaz-backend/README.md

 - Pick Ban: You can find pick ban details.
 - Score and Time: You can see the score, time, and the winning side.
 - In Next.js project, I used the Fuse Algorithm to find pictures based on the given name you can find it on main project [Dotaz](https://github.com/kaveh2k/dotaz/).
 - This is the backend coded on Express to fetch data from [Stratz API](https://stratz.com/), which is a GraphQL API.
 It returns the response on a RESTful API.
-You can find the backend.

 ## Contributing